Do you have TMJ disorder and now have begun having trouble breathing through your nose?

 “When pain from TMJ disorders is first experienced, it can also cause anxiety to most people, and depending on the personality of the person, panic attacks could cause troubled breathing.”

-If you feel short of breath lately, but don’t feel any nasal congestion or plugging, then the symptom is likely not related to your nose.
+If you’ve been feeling short of breath recently but don’t experience any nasal congestion or plugging, it’s likely that your symptom isn’t related to your nose.

-On the other hand, if you feel some kind of obstruction, blockage or plugging when you breathe in through your nose, there could be a sinus issue.
+However, if you do notice an obstruction, blockage or a stuffy feeling when you breathe through your nose, this might indicate a sinus problem.

 Dr. Chandwani has 10+ years of experience focusing on TMJ disorders and sleep disorders.